-Since we are all sitting at home and the spending levels has gone downhill, that doesn’t mean however that you can’t earn air miles while you’re doing your online shopping, buying anything such as food clothing or literally anything else.
+Since we are all sitting at home and the spending levels has gone downhill, that doesn’t mean that you can’t earn air miles while you’re doing your daily online shopping, buying anything such as food clothing or literally anything else.

 so how exactly does one earn air miles whilst not travelling?